icub-tech-iit/documentation/mkdocs/FT_sensor_calibration/docs/FT_sensor_calibrations.md

 **________________________________________________________________________________________________**

 ·     Place a 25Kg load on the z+ axis , wait till the load is stable (not swing) and check the numbers in the window.
-They must be all in green, **if not take note of strange values in the report** (see figure 30)
+They must be all in green, **if not take note of strange values in the report**.

 <img src ="img/Fig33_25KG_Z+dwn.jpg" height = 600px>